-Property owners interested in keeping hens in urban residential areas are required to complete an application form for a Hen Permit at the Bylaw Services Office (located at 305 Range Road).
-Tenants may also apply with written consent provided by the property owner.
+Property owners interested in keeping hens in denser urban residential zones are required to complete an application form for a Hen Permit.
+Tenants may apply with the written consent of the property owner.
 There is no application fee.
-Allow 2 to 3 weeks for processing time.
-Upon submission of a completed application form, the following process will occur:
+Allow 2 to 3 weeks for processing.
+Upon submission of a completed application form, the following will occur:

-- Bylaw Services will circulate notice of the application to property owners within 3 m on all sides of the applicant’s property;
+- Bylaw Services will circulate notice of the application to property owners within 3 m on all sides of the applicant property.

-- If at least 60% of neighbours do not object to the activity, the applicant can proceed with obtaining or developing a coop as per the specifications of the Zoning Bylaw;
+- If at least 60% of neighbours do not object to the activity, the applicant can proceed with developing a coop as per the specifications of the Zoning Bylaw.

 - If approved, the Inspection Certificate will be posted on the coop and must remain in place to be valid.